 Cognition Financial (formerly The First Marblehead Corporation) was founded in 1991 with the goal of helping students reach their educational goals through access to funding.
-Along with Tuition Management Systems and Cognition Lending (formerly First Marblehead Education Resources, Inc.), Cognition Financial has leveraged innovative thinking and analytical rigor to develop innovative financial and technological products for our partners and their clients.
+Cognition Financial has leveraged innovative thinking and analytical rigor to develop innovative financial and technological products for our partners and their clients.

 Monogram® Platform: Cognition Financial’s Monogram platform is a fully outsourced, end-to-end private student loan solution for lender clients.
 The platform is designed to be flexible and helps our lender partners target risk profiles that align with their portfolio objectives.
 Product offerings include development of a customized private-label program, including a proprietary scorecard, school sales and marketing support, active portfolio management, and loan loss protection.

 raise^ is the latest private education loan product designed by Cognition Financial to make private student loans more accessible.
 It is offered through our lending subsidiary, Cognition Lending Corporation.

 A private student loan offered by SunTrust Bank, the Custom Choice Loan is a customizable, competitive private student loan available to undergraduate and graduate students.